Supporting your children return to school during COVID-19

 The following child helplines are available across South Asia.
 Most helplines are open 24 hours a day and children can call and talk to someone about how they’re feeling.

-The numbers to call in each country are available here and are also provided below:
+The numbers to call in each country are provided below:

 My child’s sleep patterns have changed during lockdown and I’m worried about how they’ll cope when they go back to school.
 How can I support them?